Posted:

 What’s been the most exciting PR campaign you’ve worked on and why?

 I was lucky enough to be trusted with the responsibility of organising a press trip to France on behalf of our warehouse robotics client Exotec.
 I got to take a group of journalists over the channel and on a tour to see first-hand how the technology worked and I’m proud to say I organised it all myself.
+The trip certainly helped me make new connections in the manufacturing and logistics industries which are both vital areas for the client.

 Also, when we were travelling to the client site through the outskirts of Paris I came across a baguette vending machine for the first time in my life.
 I didn’t know what I was missing until it was right in front of me.